A black background with a dense grid of tiny white dots.

 Build and Maintain Secure Networks:

-1. Install and maintain firewall configuration
+1.)
+Install and maintain firewall configuration

-2. Don't use vendor-supplied defaults for passwords/security
+2.)
+Change vendor-supplied defaults for passwords/security

 Protect Cardholder Data:

-3. Protect stored cardholder data
+3.)
+Protect stored cardholder data

 Maintain Vulnerability Management:

-5. Use and regularly update anti-virus software
+5.)
+Use and update anti-virus software

-6. Develop and maintain secure systems and applications
+6.)
+Develop and maintain secure systems

 Implement Strong Access Control:

-7. Restrict access to cardholder data by business need-to-know
+7.)
+Restrict access by business need-to-know

-8. Assign unique ID to each person with computer access
+8.)
+Assign unique IDs to each person

-9. Restrict physical access to cardholder data
+9.)
+Restrict physical access to cardholder data

 Regularly Monitor and Test Networks:

-10. Track and monitor all access to network resources and cardholder data
+10.)
+Track and monitor all access

-11. Regularly test security systems and processes
+11.)
+Regularly test security systems

 Maintain Information Security Policy: